 KPMG’s commitment to investment in rapidly growing economies was reflected by exceptional annual growth of 20% or more at KPMG firms in Argentina, Brazil, Chile, India and Turkey.
 Revenue growth was also strong in Africa and Indonesia, rising by more than 10% in each area over the last fiscal year.

-On Africa, Chairman of KPMG's One Africa leadership team, Moses Kgosana, stated that "The execution of our One Africa strategy achieved serious traction in 2012, which was evidenced by revenue growth in excess of 20% in Angola, East Africa, Nigeria and Zambia, as well as our new office expansions in Lagos, Lusaka and Johannesburg".
+On Africa, Senior Partner of KPMG in South Africa, Moses Kgosana, stated that "The execution of our One Africa strategy achieved serious traction in 2012, which was evidenced by revenue growth in excess of 20% in Angola, East Africa, Nigeria and Zambia, as well as our new office expansions in Lagos, Lusaka and Johannesburg".

 The decision to convert our Chinese member firm from a joint venture to a special general partnership was also a bold step and will enable KPMG’s Chinese firm to continue to contribute to the development of the Chinese accounting profession.